Content: Algebraic number theory is the study of algebraic numbers, which are the roots of monic polynomials

 - Quadratic and cyclotomic fields.

-- Factorization of algebraic integers into irreducibles, Euclidean and principal ideal domains.
+- Factorisation of algebraic integers into irreducibles, Euclidean and principal ideal domains.

-- Ideals, and the prime factorization of ideals.
+- Ideals, and the prime factorisation of ideals.

 - Minkowski's Theorem.